afrazier01/Weather-Dashboard/README.md

-# Weather-Dashboard
+# Weather Dashboard

 ## Description

-The challenge for this assignment was to create a simple calender application that allows a user to save events for each hour of the day.
-The app runs in the browser and features dynamically updated HTML and CSS that is powered by JQuery.
+The challenge for this assignment was to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS that is powered by JavaScript.

 In this project, I learned how to practice and implement:
-- Third-Party APIs: JQuery and DayJS libraries.
-- Local Storage: to store data in the user's browser.
+- Fetch API: to make information request across the network.
-- JSON: to convert object data to and from local storage.
-- JQuery: to simplify DOM manipulation and event handling.
-- Events: utilizing .on('Click') to handle click events.
-- DayJS: to make Date object easier to parse, validate, and display.
+- Server-side APIs: Accessed OpenWeatherMap API and retrieved weather data.

 ## Installation